dpinela/HollowKnight.RandoMapMod/README.md

 A BIG thank you to the Hollow Knight/Hollow Knight Speedrun Discord Channels for always giving very sound advice and suggestions!

 # Changelog
+Version 1.0.6:
+- Fully implemented new items in RandomizerMod v3.12c(884) (Junk Pit, Boss Geo, Mimics, etc.)
+- All the pins have been clean-sweeped and are positioned better on the map
+- The pins when reachable are now slightly smaller for better visibility
+- Using Quick Map also properly updates the Pins
+- Lots more code cleanup

 Version 1.0.5:
 - Quill is no longer given
 - Fixed the broken map bug